Making our world

 "Thank you Brother Neal for bringing us all together and working tirelessly."

 making change happen.

 As a producer, I founded Moon31 to tell stories to make an impact through TV, film, concerts, exhibitions, festivals, & dinners.
-We produced a groundbreaking online mini-series called "Insomnia" in partnership with Snarky Elephant Productions about a bisexual Southasian writer living in New York City that supports his family by escorting, all while suffering from insomnia.
+We produced a groundbreaking online mini-series called "Insomnia" via Snarky Elephant Productions about a bisexual Southasian writer living in New York City that supports his family by escorting, all while suffering from insomnia.
 Our national Future x Sounds concert series celebrated the 50th year anniversary of "Black Woodstock", bringing one of the greatest concerts never seen to life.
 Closing Climate Week in NYC, we created the Marketplace of the Future as a new take on the 1939 World’s Fair, showcasing a time in which sustainability is the norm.
 In all of these, influencers, activists, change-makers, cultural leaders, and community builders came together for real conversations.